-Finally, we note that consistent with previous associative/semantic norming studies, participants provided their responses after reading each cue.
+Although our open response format was designed to capture a greater variability in responses, we note that this general design is consistent with previous associative/semantic norming studies which have similarly allowed participants to make multiple responses to a single cue (e.g., De Deyne et al., 2019).
+Furthermore, like previous studies, participants provided their responses after reading each cue word.
 We elected to use this approach, as we wanted to avoid inadvertently priming participants to respond with specific object uses based on a certain type of object.
 However, this may have resulted in larger AFSS values, particularly for objects which may have been vague or objects which participants may have been unfamiliar with.
-As such, follow-up studies may consider using pictures rather than lexical cues.
-Additionally, future studies may wish to explore the effects of individual difference variables on affordances, particularly variables which may influence how participants interact with their environment (e.g., height, age, disability status, etc.).
+Thus, follow-up studies may consider having participants respond to picture cues rather than lexical cues.
+Additionally, individual differences in how participants interact with their environment may also influence the probability of specific affordances being elicited.
+As such, future studies may wish to explore the effects of height, age, and disability status on affordances.

+Finally, while the present study provides an important starting point for investigating cue-affordance relations, a complete understanding of how individuals process an object’s affordances also requires knowledge of which objects are most likely to be used to achieve a desired goal or action.
+As such, future work may wish to answer this question by presenting participants with affordances and having them list the specific objects each action is associated with.
+Separately, because semantic variables are often associated with speed of lexical access in visual word recognition studies, future research may additionally wish to assess the degree to which affordance variables account for variance within this paradigm after accounting for other lexical/semantic variables.
 Ultimately, however, the present study provides an important starting point for measuring the link between affordances and action.

 Conclusion